ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 ## Post-session (30 minutes)

-* Finish writing unit tests for the 'unit-testing-with-jest' project
+* Finish writing unit tests related to the UI for the 'unit-testing-with-jest' project

 * Write unit tests related to the YourShare project